 We are really excited to bring this International Dance festival to Delhi and India.
-This 5-day event will feature some of the best dance teachers in the fields of spiritual dance plus individual workshops and special choreography classes in more classical and modern dance styles of with the option to bring these to our final evening Talent Show.
+This 6-day event will feature some of the best dance teachers in the fields of spiritual dance plus individual workshops and special choreography classes in more classical and modern dance styles of with the option to bring these to our final evening Talent Show.

 Evenings will include special dance performances and also the Nataraj Lounge with musicians playing live.
 What’s more, we will be bringing in the new year in style in this beautifully landscaped oasis with a special party and sacred cacao ceremony to set our intentions for 2019 and to really celebrate each other.
 The following day we will jump straight back into dancing our passions for the New Year.
 Jump into the culture and join us with the Lord of the Dance – Nataraj!

-Finally, if you are a professional Dancer yourself then you are invited to join us in our scholarship program – we have opportunities for both International and Indian students.
+Artists and students are invited to join us in our scholarship program – we have opportunities for both International and Indian students.

 Click Here For More Information: http://dancefestivalindia.com/